1920 – Hypnosis in the Modern Era

 Stage Hypnosis

-During the 1920’s, Stage Hypnosis became many people’s first introduction to the practice in Vaudeville acts.
+During the 1920’s, Stage Hypnosis became many people’s first introduction to the practice in vaudeville acts.

 One stage performer from this time, Dave Elman, went on to become an influential hypnotherapist later in life and wrote the classic manual “Hypnotherapy.”